 - Require a diverse slate for all Exec Searches executed for the portfolio: For many portfolio companies we are a trusted partner in their search for high quality leadership talent.
 We believe that all open positions should include a candidate slate with diverse backgrounds, experiences and perspectives, and we are expanding Insight’s set of preferred executive recruiters to include Black and minority recruiters.

-- Support and create internship opportunities for under-represented groups in software: One example of this includes Insight’s partnership Gainsight to attract and train people of color to be customer success managers.
-CS is an ideal area for people to get started with a career in the tech industry.
+- Support and create internship opportunities for under-represented groups in software: One example of this includes Insight’s partnership with Gainsight to attract and train under-represented people to be customer success managers.